TheLucasMoore/rails_final_project/NOTES.md

   Moderator can edit comments, ingredients
   User can CRUD own recpies, ratings and comments

-## Devise with Facebook, Twitter

 - Recipe/Ingredients Quantity Relationship?
 In forms.

 - One ActiveRecord Scoped Method

 - FIX NESTED FORM WITH IDs being passed as strings in an array
-- COMMENT EDITING - is nested and causing issues.